The Ted Williams Thread

 Jim Kaat poses with first living inductees during Hall of Fame orientation tour

 Hall of Famer Jim Kaat sits on a Museum bench in front of a photo of the first four Hall of Fame classes taken on June 12, 1939.
-Kaat would pitch to Ted Williams in 1959 – Kaat's rookie reason – and was elected to the Hall of Fame in 2022.
+Kaat would pitch to Ted Williams in 1959 – Kaat's rookie season – and was elected to the Hall of Fame in 2022.
 (Milo Stewart Jr./National Baseball Hall of Fame and Museum)

 Williams would go on to win his first MVP award that season.
 But in a tune-up exhibition before the World Series against the St. Louis Cardinals, Williams injured his elbow and ended up hitting just .200 with one RBI as the Red Sox lost in seven games — the only World Series of his career.